sergejsha/featured/docs/quick-start.md

     }
 }
 ```

-Generated feature host class contains dispatch-methods for each event method of `SampleFeature`.
-Use these methods to dispatch events to all features.
-You can call those methods from activity or from inside any feature.
+Generated `SampleFeatureHost` class contains dispatch methods for each event method of the `SampleFeature`.
+Use these methods to dispatch events to your features.
+You can call those methods from the activity or from inside of any feature.

 4) Register features to the feature host class in your activity or a fragment.
 ```java